 Eggplant Nutrition Facts

-Eggplant is a nutrient-dense food, offering a good array of various vitamins and minerals in addition to its antioxidant compounds.
+Eggplant is a nutrient-dense food, offering an array of vitamins and minerals in addition to its antioxidant compounds.
 A cup of raw eggplant provides roughly the following:

 |Thiamin (vitamin B1)||3% DV|